And then I told the guy his Wayne Gretzky rookie wasn’t real. He then experienced an immediate reaction of panic. Yea, we’ll get to this in a moment.

 This card… it isn’t real.

 It was at that very moment that I could see an immediate overwhelming sense of panic in his face and overall body language.
 I then proceeded to ask him again how much he paid for it and when he bought it.
 He provided those details and I just said it would be to his advantage to attempt to contact the seller and see if a return could be processed.
 Either that or use it as a learning experience and take the card to big shows to compare it with authentic examples on the show floor to gain a better understanding what what constitutes authenticity regarding the Wayne Gretzky rookie card.
 The contrast is stark and immediate.

 We all make purchasing mistakes from time to time.
 The goal is to minimize the frequency with which they occur.

 Over the next several minutes we talked about the collectibles industry and how it’s ripe with skulduggery and we, as collectors/buyers, absolutely must arm ourselves with knowledge.
 The more we know, the less likely we are to buy crap.
 Write that down.
 This kind of thinking can be applied to any industry, any category, and any market.
 We also discussed which cards are susceptible to forgeries (different F-Word) and why it’s important to buy only those examples graded by one of the big three (possibly four with CSG) grading companies.
 This is especially important when buying high profile cards such as the Wayne Grezky RC.

 He seemed to take it well and I’m glad we spoke.
 Look out for your fellow humans; they’re people too.

-To view the current eBay auctions for Wayne Gretzky rookie cards, click here.
+To view the current eBay auctions for Wayne Gretzky RCs, click here.